James H. Howard

 "My God, they scratched this thing out of the mountains with their finger-nails."

-The Japanese dared not attack the rail line in the French colony, so instead they began near-daily bombing of the road out of Burma.
-With continued determination, as quickly as the enemy bombers disappeared, the volunteer Chinese work force appeared out of the mountains and jungles to promptly repair their lifeline.
+The Japanese dared not attack the rail line in the French colony, so instead, they began the near-daily bombing of the road out of Burma.
+With continued determination, as quickly as the enemy bombers disappeared, the volunteer Chinese workforce appeared out of the mountains and jungles to promptly repair their lifeline.
 "Let them (bombers) come," the valiant Chinese stated.
 "It costs the Japanese a thousand dollars every time they drop a bomb on the road.
-Even when they hit it, we can fill up the holes for only a few cents' worth of labor.
+Even when they hit it, we can fill up the holes for only a few cents' worths of labor.
 So, if they bomb it often enough, Japan will soon be broke."

 • In Europe, England stood alone against Germany while in Asia, China stood alone against Japan.